NoeBerdoz/my-little-rpg-game/README.md

 #### Sorting Group
 This component allows you to control the rendering order of objects in a scene.
 When multiple objects are rendered on the screen, their order can affect how they are displayed, with objects that are closer to the camera appearing in front of objects that are farther away.
 The Sorting Group component allows you to specify a custom sorting order for a group of objects, which can be useful for creating complex 2D or 3D scenes.

+#### Trail Renderer
+The Trail Renderer is used to create dynamic trails behind moving objects, such as particle effects, projectile paths, or character movements, by rendering a series of fading segments based on the object's motion.

 ## Animations
 In Assets/Animations create a **Animator Controller**